ccht-ncsu/Adcirpolate/README.md

 	make adcprep MACHINENAME=henry2 NETCDF=enable NETCDF4=enable NETCDF4_COMPRESSION=enable
 	make padcirc MACHINENAME=henry2 NETCDF=enable NETCDF4=enable NETCDF4_COMPRESSION=enable

-I also made it so all of the above modules are automatically loaded when I open putty by adding it to my ./tcshrc file.
+You can also made it so all of the above modules are automatically loaded when opening the connection by adding it to a ./tcshrc file or similar.
 Now the ADCIRC source code will have the adcprep and padcirc executables.

 The next step is to load esmf.
 This takes quite some time.
 Gather the esmf files, create an esmf folder and then load the submission script and the zip file in this folder.
 Then submit the submission script and wait.